Donnchadh MacRath

 Donnchadh MacRath (d. c.
 1700), also known as Duncan MacRae of Inverinate and Donnchadh nam Pìos, was a Scottish Gaelic poet and the compiler of the Fernaig manuscript which he committed to paper using an English-influenced system of orthography.

 Origins

 He was the son and heir of Alexander Macrae of Inverinate, who served as Chamberlain of Kintail to the third Earl of Seaforth, by his first wife, Margaret, the daughter of Murdoch Mackenzie of Redcastle.
 The Macraes of Inverinate were an old and well-established family, long associated with the Mackenzies and the castle at Eilean Donan.
 Donnchadh was, by traditional reckoning, 9th of Inverinate.

 Reputation

 Donnchadh was himself the author of many of the poems in his compilation.
-His poems suggest Jacobite and Non-Juring Episcopalian sympathies tempered with a spirit of toleration.
+His poems suggest Jacobite and Non-Juring High Church Episcopalian sympathies tempered with a spirit of toleration.
 The local oral tradition contains many tales of his ingenuity in practical matters and Professor Mackinnon in The Transactions of the Gaelic Society of Inverness (Volume XI) provided this assessment of him: